 Diversity efforts focus on leveraging the heterogeneity at the Bank to garner positive results (i.e. exploring different perspectives, experiences, approaches and values for the benefit of the company).
 This results in positive prospects and possibilities for development for the entire staff.
 The potential of female Bank employees' also received special support through targeted measures, such as setting targets for the percentage of women in leadership positions as well as a quota for female employees to be used a guiding principle during the hiring process.
 As a means of supporting and protecting people with disabilities, people at risk of disability and severely disabled people, confidants and representatives of severely disabled employees were selected.
-The percentage of employees with disabilities at Deutsche Hypo amounted to 3.9 % in 2016.
+The percentage of employees with disabilities at Deutsche Hypo amounted to 4.2 % in 2017.

-The diversity figures at Deutsche Hypo - in view of the percentage of female employees at 44.6 % (2015: 44.6 %), women in management positions at 10.3 % (2015: 10.7 %) and women on supervisory or administrative boards at 16.6 % (2015: 16.6 %) - have remained stable with little fluctuation over a longer period.
-The percentage of female employees on the Board of Managing Directors increased to 33.3 % (0.0 % in 2015).
-In 2016, the workforce originated from nine different countries (ten countries in 2015).
+The diversity figures at Deutsche Hypo - in view of the percentage of female employees at 44.6 % (2016: 44.6 %), women in management positions at 15.0 % (2016: 10.3 %) and women on supervisory or administrative boards at 16.6 % (2016: 16.6 %) - have remained stable with little fluctuation over a longer period.
+The percentage of female employees on the Board of Managing Directors in 2017 was stable at 33.3 % (33.3 % in 2016).
+In 2017, the workforce originated from nine different countries (nine countries in 2016 as well).